ajaxs-sheep/post-0001/post.md

 But friends, newcomers, hopefully this post was not too gloom and doom!
 I promise that the purpose of this project is not pure apocolyism, but we are searching for how to cure ourselves of this contagion as well.
 Thank you for reading my first post of a publication I'm calling **Political Atheism**, a title which, to those who know Girard's theory, is hopefully clear.
 To those who do not, I will explain at some point.
 I thank you for taking the time to read.
 I'm hoping to find the time to do posts like these frequently enough, so if you aren't already, go ahead and subscribe.
 I think that given this crazy state of the world, these are important ideas to be exploring.
 And I welcome any feedback, thoughts, or comments.
 If you know me and are interested in this kind of thing, feel free to reach out personally; I'd love to discuss.

 -Best, Ajax's Sheep.

+---

+This post is available at [https://github.com/ajaxs-sheep/post-0001](https://github.com/ajaxs-sheep/post-0001), along with a full version history and sources.